-Be aware of how much you're asking people to do - take advice from family members, local medical and project staff on what is rDignifiedeasonable and take age, physical capability and health into account.
+Be aware of how much you're asking people to do - take advice from family members, local medical and project staff on what is reasonable and take age, physical capability and health into account.

 If someone becomes very upset, showing them close up could violate their privacy.
-Take care to give them space and check whether they are happy for images to be taken.
+Take care to give them space and ask if they want to carry on with the documentation.